amitparag/Attention-Classification/README.md

 After the data has been collected, we augment the data by adding noise and swapping channels in each video

-A transformed video would look like:
+A transformed video of 5 frames would look like:

 https://github.com/amitparag/Attention-Classification/assets/19486899/53fcfa95-814f-4430-8d32-452754c32f6b